-Everything You Need to Know About Mixed-Use Communities
+Everything You Need to Know About Mixed-Use Developments

-A mixed-use community is a development that includes a combination of residential, commercial, and retail parcels.
+A mixed-use development is a community that includes a combination of residential, commercial, and retail parcels.
 Mixed-use communities can be vertical or horizontal and can consist of a single or multiple buildings, as well as outdoor areas.
 These developments typically feature retail and commercial space on the ground floor, with residential units above.
 They tend to be located in urban areas and are ideal for people who prefer to live, work, and play in the same space.
+In a mixed-use development, you might find:

 How are mixed-use associations structured?